seddon-software/raspberry-pi/README.txt

 	sudo /usr/local/bin/python /home/pi/p/server.py &
 	sudo /usr/local/bin/python /home/pi/p/raspberry_pi.py &

-where /usr/local/bin/python is the pyhon being used and /home/pi/p is the directory with our software installed
+where /usr/local/bin/python is the python being used and /home/pi/p is the directory with our software installed

 2. If there are errors on boot, you can see the boot log with: systemctl status rc.local.service